 - Teach the bank to trust you, your data and your judgement.
 Avoid surprises.

 There is a wide range of schemes providing help and finance for start-up and small businesses.
-The European Union, central and local government, Business Link, Enterprise Agencies, trade organisations and charities all offer assistance.
+The European Union, central and local government, Enterprise Agencies, trade organisations and charities all offer assistance.
 For example, the UK Government has established both the British Business Bank and Start Up Loans, both of which offer alternative financing options to small businesses and start-ups.

 7.1 Check what is available before you start trading, or you may no longer be eligible.